 100. What is the largest island in the Mediterranean?

 Whether you want to challenge yourself or are preparing a small party, these 100 easy pub quiz questions and answers can be a great choice.
 With a wide range of topics, we hope they can provide you with many interesting facts and trivia knowledge.
-Check out this trivia Alter Ego or this general knowledge quiz to learn more.
+Check out this trivia Alter Ego, this quiz for kids, or this general knowledge quiz to learn more.